 - Tape (painter or duct)

 Tape the filter against the back of the fan.
 The arrows on the filter should point towards the front of the fan.
 Plug the fan in and turn the fan on.
 Do not leave the unit unattended.
-Watch this video how-to.
+Watch this video on how to assemble a DIY air cleaner.

 TIPS on using your air cleaners: